-The roles of miR-150-5p in the skin have received little attention but what is well-established is that miR-150-5p is dynamically regulated during lymphoid and myeloid cell differentiation (58).
-The elevated expression of miR-150-5p in acne lesions reported by Layton and colleagues (36) may thus reflect the infiltration of T helper cells.
-Interestingly, Kim and colleagues defined a protective subset of IL- 10^{+} IL- 17^{+} IL- 22^{+} IL- 26^{+} Th17 cells with robust bactericidal activity induced by P. acne strains associated with healthy skin (59).
-Notably, there is evidence that miR-150-5p can modulate IL-10 expression, the direction of the effect depending on cellular context (60, 61).
-Thus, the relationship between miR-150-5p and IL-10 expression in Th17 cells needs to be established in order to evaluate the potential of miR-150 as a novel target for acne therapy.
+The roles of miR-150-5p in the skin have received little attention but what is well-established is that miR-150-5p is dynamically regulated during lymphoid and myeloid cell differentiation.58 The elevated expression of miR-150-5p in acne lesions reported by Layton et al.36 may thus reflect the infiltration of T helper (Th) cells.
+Interestingly, Kim et al. defined a protective subset of IL- $10^{+}IL-17^{+}IL-22^{+}IL-26^{+}$ Th17 cells with robust bactericidal activity induced by P. acne strains associated with healthy skin.59 Notably, there is evidence that miR-150-5p can modulate IL-10 expression, the direction of the effect depending on cellular context.^{60,61} Thus, the relationship between miR-150-5p and IL-10 expression in Th17 cells needs to be established in order to evaluate the potential of miR-150 as a novel target for acne therapy.